AmrAbdelgwaad/github-user-search-app/README.md

 ### Useful resources

 - [web.dev](https://web.dev/articles/building/a-theme-switch-component) I Used this to build the theme toggle
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [codpen.io](https://codepen.io/sosuke/pen/Pjoqqp) - I used this pen to change svg colors without using fill property